wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 ## Windows recovery

-### Create a backup
+### Create a backup from the failed system

 **Prerequisite:** Administrative access on the device to successfully restore on Windows system.

 1. If your device is still able to boot, verify that Edge Data Store service has stopped.

-	This can be done through the Windows Service Manager or Task Manager Services tab.
+Use the Windows Service Manager or Task Manager Services tab to stop the Edge Data Store service.
 2. Locate the storage and configuration files.

-	> **Note:** Windows storage and configuration files should be in the following locations:
+   **Note:** Windows storage and configuration files should be in the following locations:
 	     _C:\ProgramData\OSIsoft\EdgeDataStore\Configuration_
 	     _C:\ProgramData\OSIsoft\EdgeDataStore\Storage_
 	     The ProgramData folder is typically hidden, so if it is not visible, go to the **View** tab in **Windows Explorer** and check **Hidden**.

 3. Create a zip or tar file containing the storage and configuration directories, and move it to a USB device or other safe location.
 File transfer can be done with WinSCP, SFTP, or external device.

 ### Move the files to the new hardware

-Once the new hardware has replaced the previous system and has been installed with Edge Data Store, the new system will have a default configuration.
+When the new hardware has been installed with Edge Data Store, the new system will have a default configuration.

 1. Stop the Edge Data Store service using the Windows Service Manager or Task Manager service tab.
-2. Once that service has stopped, navigate to the _C:\ProgramData\OSIsoft\EdgeDataStore_ directory, and delete the default storage and configuration folders from the new device.
+2. Once the service has stopped, navigate to the _C:\ProgramData\OSIsoft\EdgeDataStore_ directory, and delete the default storage and configuration folders from the new device.

-### Restore data files
+### Restore backed up data files

 1. Copy or unzip the backup storage and configuration files into the _C:\ProgramData\OSIsoft\EdgeDataStore_ directory.

-	> **Note:** The C: drive may not be your systems default drive letter.
-Refer to My Computer, This PC, or open a command prompt to verify your systems drive letter.
+   **Note:** The C: drive may not be the default drive letter of your system.
+Refer to My Computer, This PC, or open a command prompt to verify the default drive letter.

 2. Restart the Edge Data Store service using the Windows Service Manager or Task Manager service tab.

 # Linux recovery

-### Create a backup
+### Create a backup from the failed system

 **Prerequisite:** Root access on the Linux device is required.